miso

 Types

-type Effect parent model action = RWS (ComponentInfo parent) [Schedule action] model () Source #
+type Effect parent props model action = RWS (ComponentInfo parent props) [Schedule action] model () Source #

 A monad for succinctly expressing model transitions in the update function.